 Trend 7 – Leadership Migrating to Teams

 Finally, expect to see leadership moving from single leaders to teams of leadership.
-Managing technology, multiple generations, and changing leadership education means many leadership roles make modern leadership roles too much for one individual to handle on his or her own.
+Managing technology, multiple generations, and changing leadership education means many leadership roles make modern leadership roles too much for one individual to handle on their own.
 Thus, leadership teams are taking center stage.
 In addition, leaders will start focusing on collective decision making within the organizational structure, rather than individual decision-makers.

 This is an exciting time in the business world, and one characterized by many changing leadership trends.
 Do you have the right leadership qualities to make an impact in your industry?
 Perhaps the right training is all you need.
 Take your leadership skills to the next level by earning your bachelor’s degree in leadership studies or your MBA - Organizational Leadership online from JWU.
 For more information, complete the Request Info form, call 855-JWU-1881, or email [email protected].